deepaksood619/deepaksood619.github.io/docs/book-summaries/thinking-fast-and-slow.md

 To see how the two systems work, try solving the following famous stick-and-ball problem:

-A bat and ball costs $1.10.
-The bat is $1 more expensive than the ball.
+A bat and ball costs Rs.
+110. The bat is Rs.
+100 more expensive than the ball.
 So how much does the ball cost?

-The price that comes to mind, $0.10 is the result of 1 emotional and automated system, and it's working!
+The price that comes to mind, Rs.
+10 is the result of 1 emotional and automated system, and it's working!
 Take a few seconds and try to solve this problem.

 Do you see your error?
-The correct answer is $0.05.
+The correct answer is Rs.
+5.

 What just happened is your impulsive System 1 takes over and automatically responds by relying on gut feelings.
 But it responds too fast.